gravitonian/workbench-x/README.md

-# WorkbenchX
+# Workbench-X

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+## Prerequisites

+Alfresco Content Services (ACS) need to be running on port 8080 locally.
+(Optionally) Alfresco Process Services (APS) running on port 9080 locally.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding